English language in Southern England: 19th-century Kent, Sussex, and Surrey English

-The pattern of speech in some of Charles Dickens' books pertain to Kentish dialect, as the author lived at Higham, was familiar with the mudflats near Rochester and created a comic character Sam Weller who spoke the local accent, principally Kentish but with strong London influences.
+The pattern of speech in some of Charles Dickens' books pertains to Kentish dialect, as the author lived at Higham, was familiar with the mudflats near Rochester and created a comic character Sam Weller who spoke the local accent, principally Kentish but with strong London influences.

 Modern Estuary dialect features were also reported in some traditional varieties, including L-vocalization e.g. old as owd, as well as yod-coalescence in Kent.